MLGlobalHealth/eREC/README.md

 # eREC
-Replication code for eREC study [Bourne et al, 2022]
+Replication code for ``Effective refractive error coverage in adults aged 50 years and older: estimates from population-based surveys in 61 countries'' (Bourne et al, 2022)